 8 Drink Green Tea

 Personally, I prefer to tear open green tea bags (Instagram picture) and toss the contents into my breakfast smoothies.
-While the above study did find favorable results with green tea supplements, I prefer to green tea to the supplements.
+While the above study did find favorable results with green tea supplements, I prefer green tea to green tea supplements.
 Click here to find out why.

 9 NAC Supplements